By: William C. “Bubba” Head, Marietta DUI Lawyer

 So, this sanctioned and undisciplined “farce” was instigated by NHTSA (and paid for with federal funds) to try to bolster (falsely) the myth that experienced field sobriety test officers (like this lieutenant and his backup police officer) could reach near perfection in determining who was impaired and who was not impaired.
 This was a whitewash of Biblical proportions, yet the federal government allowed police trainers to TELL their officers that if they had full training, they could achieve near 100% correct arrest decisions.

 This is pure fraud, and was sanctioned by our federal government, to the detriment of hundreds of thousands of unimpaired drivers who have been arrested — and many of those citizens convicted —- because they took these bogus field sobriety tests, and opted to not hire a top-rated DUI lawyer to help them fight their DUI charges.

 To refute the false testimony, DUI lawyer Bubba Head called two true expert witnesses to straighten out the lies told by the lieutenant.
-One was Dr. Spurgeon Cole, a clinical psychologist possessing three psychology degrees from University of Georgia and 40 years of teaching, research and writing experience.
+One was Dr. Spurgeon Cole, a clinical psychologist possessing three psychology degrees from the University of Georgia and 40 years of teaching, research, and writing experience.
 His specialty was “testing and measurement” in any and all aspects of human performance.

 Plus, the Atlanta DUI attorney brought in ex-cop Anthony Palacios, a former DUI task force officer in Forsyth County, who later went on to be a Georgia state police academy instructor of over 3000 Georgia police officers at GPSTC (Georgia’s State Police Academy) in Forsyth, GA.